How to file a Kentucky annual report

 Missing the deadline creates complications you don't want to deal with.
 Here's a rundown of the key filing dates:

-Here's what you need to know about timing: even if you formed your business in December, your first annual report is still due the following June 30th.
-The formation date doesn't matter, and the deadline remains the same.
+Even if you formed your business in December, your first annual report is still due the following June 30.

 Filing fees for a Kentucky annual report

-Kentucky charges a flat $15 fee for all business entities.
+Kentucky charges a flat $15 fee for all business entities, whether filing online or by mail.

 Required information for filing a Kentucky annual report